A First: Women Take The Majority In Nevada Legislature And Colorado House

 "That made me want to fight more," Gonzales-Gutierrez says.
 "That's all the reason that I am doing this."
 Other national groups like VoteRunLead aren't restricted to one side of the aisle and train GOP women, too.
 Their candidates are encouraged to "run as you are" and they expect to train 30,000 more women by 2020.
 These local and state elections are seen as pipelines for women to move to higher office.

-At the moment, Republicans lack a targeted recruitment and training effort for GOP women candidates.
+At the moment, Republicans lack a targeted recruitment and training effort for female candidates.

 Colorado fell into the nationwide trend in 2018 when Republican women lost ground.
 In Nevada, they picked up one extra seat while Democrats picked up eight, including two that were appointed.

-Jill Tolles, a Republican assemblywoman in Nevada, says she's been working to expand mentorship and recruiting for women and minorities in her party.
+Jill Tolles, a Republican assemblywoman in Nevada, says she has been working to expand mentorship and recruiting for women and minorities in her party.

 "Before I ran for office I did look at the makeup and think, 'There's just not as many females in the Republican Party, and how do we change that?' " she says.